Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 problems in how companies do the science part of computer science.
 Structural problems cannot be solved overnight.
 These things take time, effort and patience to truly figure out and in the process you will fail to invent a light bulb many times over.
-I think the middle path may end up being some combination of both approaches with a healthy barrier around people to prevent them from being crushed by the experiments.
+Devops is probably a necessary evil, but I really wish that situations weren't toxic enough in the first place to require that evil.